corytodd/corytodd.us/content/posts/kmdf-debug-prep.md

 ### Troubleshooting

 If during deployment you get an error complaining about a missing VC142 library you can run this command from an elevated console as a solution.
+This must be run from an admin command prompt (not powershell).

 ```
 cd /d %VCToolsRedistDir%\debug_nonredist
-MKLINK /J x86\Microsoft.VC141.DebugCRT x86\Microsoft.VC142.DebugCRT MKLINK /J x64\Microsoft.VC141.DebugCRT x64\Microsoft.VC142.DebugCRT
+MKLINK /J x86\Microsoft.VC141.DebugCRT x86\Microsoft.VC142.DebugCRT
+MKLINK /J x64\Microsoft.VC141.DebugCRT x64\Microsoft.VC142.DebugCRT
 ```